CausesBy Mayo Clinic staff

 Toxic hepatitis occurs when your liver develops inflammation because of exposure to a toxic substance.
 Toxic hepatitis may also develop when you take too much of a prescription or over-the-counter medication.

-Your liver performs hundreds of vital functions, including removing most drugs and chemicals from your bloodstream, and breaking them down so that they can be quickly eliminated from your body.
-Breaking down toxins creates byproducts that can be highly damaging to the liver.
-Although the liver has a great capacity for regeneration, constant exposure to toxic substances can cause serious — and sometimes irreversible — harm.
+One of the liver's roles involves removing and breaking down most drugs and chemicals from your bloodstream.
+Breaking down toxins creates byproducts that can damage the liver.
+Although the liver has a great capacity for regeneration, constant exposure to toxic substances can cause serious, sometimes irreversible harm.

 Toxic hepatitis can be caused by:

 - Alcohol.
 Heavy drinking over many years can lead to alcoholic hepatitis — inflammation in the liver due to alcohol.